Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Results

 We consider $L=22$ and $L=43$, values of $L$ that correspond to the presence of $3$ and $6$ linearly unstable Fourier modes, respectively.
 Importantly, the power spectrum for $L=43$ differs considerably from the power spectrum for $L=22$ (Figure~\ref{fig:L_with_TL}, blue and red curves, respectively).

 We performed the following experiment.
 First, we trained the ESN in the $L=22$ regime using $20$ trajectories from that regime.
 Second, we set the transfer learning rate to $\alpha = 0.005$ and then updated the training of the ESN using trajectory data from the $L=43$ regime.
-(We tested several values of $\alpha$, including $0.1$, $0.01$, $0.005$, $0.002$, and $0.001$.
-Empirically, $\alpha = 0.005$ worked well.)
-We report the amount of TL data used for the training update as a percentage of the $20$ trajectories from the $L=43$ regime used for training.
+We report the amount of TL data used for the training update relative to the size of the dataset used to train the ESN when $L=43$ in the experiment from Section~\ref{SubSec:KSnoTL} ($20$ trajectories).

-In the absence of transfer learning, the ESN (trained only on trajectories from the $L=22$ regime) performs poorly in the $L=43$ regime for both single-orbit prediction and the prediction of the power spectrum~\cite{shahalam2024}.
-However, transfer learning dramatically improves the prediction of the power spectrum in the $L=43$ regime.
-Figure~\ref{fig:L_with_TL} illustrates this dramatic improvement as a function of amount of TL data.
+In the absence of transfer learning, the ESN (trained only on trajectories from the $L=22$ regime) poorly predicts the power spectrum in the $L=43$ regime.
+However, transfer learning improves the prediction of the power spectrum in the $L=43$ regime.
+Figure~\ref{fig:L_with_TL} illustrates this improvement as a function of amount of TL data.
 The blue curve (same curve in each panel) is the power spectrum in the $L=43$ regime, computed by averaging over the $10$ DNS trajectories from this regime used for prediction.
 This curve serves as ground truth.
 The red curve (same curve in each panel) is the power spectrum for $L=22$ predicted by the ESN after having been trained on $20$ DNS trajectories from the $L=22$ regime.
 Comparing the red and blue curves, we see that the power spectrum for $L=22$ differs considerably from that for $L=43$.
 The green curves illustrate the ESN prediction of the power spectrum for the $L=43$ regime after transfer learning of level $10\%$ (left), $25\%$ (center), and $50\%$ (right).
 The quality of the prediction based on transfer learning rapidly improves as the level of TL data increases.
-In particular, the prediction is nearly perfect at level $50\%$ (right).
+In particular, the prediction is \revisiontwo{excellent} at level $50\%$ (right).